 Short-term investments are for those who are looking for an investment option to invest for a shorter duration.

-The duration may vary from few months to say about one to three years.
+The duration may vary from few months to say about one year.
 It is important to remember that while considering short term investment options, you should also consider the tax liability on such investments, which is always higher.

-Risk is the main factor which should considered before making any investment decisions.
-As risk and return go hand in hand.
-Means if the financial instrument offers high returns it means that risk associated with it is also high.
+Risk is the main factor which should be considered before making any investment decisions, as risk and return go hand in hand.
+What this means is that if the financial instrument offers high returns the risk associated with it is also high.

 Here are few investment products which you can consider for short term investment:

 For the who are less risk averse, savings account is the best option to invest in.
 Some banks are offering higher interest rate in SB account such as Yes Bank, Kotak Mahindra Bank and RBL.
 This is good for those keeping large amounts in their SB accounts.
 These banks can offer you an interest rate of as much as 7 per cent.
 In fact, Airtel Payments Bank now offers you an interest of 7.25%, making it the best short term investment bet.

 RBL, IDFC Bank FDS

 Bank deposits are another option that you could consider.
 However, the interest on these deposits could be low, if the tenure is very short.
 These instruments are very much taxable.
 Here again, interest rates have dropped dramatically, making yields very poor.
 However, IDFC Bank and RBL Bank offer you the best interest rates around.